pawpflawf/wolf-command/README.md

 - Take complete control with color-coordinated collars
 - Mass heal your tamed wolves (inventory use is permission based)
 - Send your wolves to others, either strategically or as barter
+- Limit maximum number of wolves players can tame

 ### Feature To Do ###
 - Disable damaging wolves with trigger stick